fibo/fibo.github.io/_posts/2017-09-28-redshift-tips.md

 however...

 <div class="paper warning">
-Consider also to use the `YYYY-MM-DD` string format that has the same benefits and has also the advantage to be easier to cast in Redshift, for instance `SELECT SYSDATE::DATE` returns current timestamp in this format.
+Consider also to use the <code>YYYY-MM-DD</code> string format that has the same benefits and has also the advantage to be easier to cast in Redshift, for instance
+<code>SELECT SYSDATE::DATE</code> returns current timestamp in this format.
 </div>

 Convert timestamp to yyyymmdd